derekrjohnson/Sophos-Teams-Alerts/README.md

 ## 📜 Description

-This repository hosts a Python script provided by Sophos.
-The script utilizes `config.ini` to configure crucial parameters such as client secret, client ID, and tenant ID.
-It also includes a custom `SiemPy.ps1` script.
+This project uses the siem.py script provided by Sophos to call the to the security alerts endpoint.
+The output of the api request is sent to a output file.
+My custom powershell script SiemPy.ps1 takes the json data output, reformats the json data to send to a Teams webhook url, and finally sends the alert to the Teams channel.

 ## 🚀 Getting Started